matn7/CS-Notes/src/main/java/mutithreading/concurrency_and_parallelism/README.md

 - Each process has a unique ID (pid), a non-negative integer:
     - A process's pid is recorded in system's process table.
-    - Library function getpid() and getppid() get the pid and the parent's pid.
+    - Library function `getpid()` and `getppid()` get the pid and the parent's pid.
-    - The pid of 0 is typically reserved for the 'idle process', the one that 'runs' when there's nothing else to run.
+    - The pid of 0 is typically reserved for the 'idle process', the one 'runs' when there's nothing else to run.
     - The 'init process' has a pid of 1: the first user-space process that the OS kernel spawns in the boot-up:
-        - On shutdown, the init process is the last process to terminate: it waits for all of its children.
+        - On a shutdown, the init process is the last process to terminate: it waits for all of its children.
         - The init process starts other processes: system services such as the login service, etc.
 - Key data structures in a process 'context':
     - process table - tracks information per process, in particular information that allows a pre-empted